highrisedigital/wpbroadbean/readme.txt

 = 2.0.4 =
 * Add columns on the settings screen with call to action boxes for WP Broadbean Assist
 * Redirect to the settings screen on plugin activation
+* Change the way application forms are saved to prevent conflicts with other plugins
+* Add actions which fire after job terms and meta are added to a job when sent from Broadbean

 = 2.0.3 =
 * Correct an issue where an incorrect taxonomy term could be added to a job.
 This was because the term could have belonged to another taxonomy.
 This fix force it to look for only wpbb taxonomies when adding terms to jobs posted through Broadbean.